IBM/aspera-cli/README.md

         --log-level=ENUM             Log level: debug, info, [warn], error, fatal, unknown --logger=ENUM                Logging method: [stderr], stdout, syslog
-        --lock-port=VALUE            Prevent dual execution of a command, e.g. in cron (Integer) --http-options=VALUE         Options for http socket (Hash)
-        --insecure=ENUM              Do not validate HTTPS certificate: [no], yes --once-only=ENUM             Process only new items (some commands): [no], yes --log-secrets=ENUM           Show passwords in logs: [no], yes --cache-tokens=ENUM          Save and reuse Oauth tokens: no, [yes]
+        --lock-port=VALUE            Prevent dual execution of a command, e.g. in cron (Integer) --once-only=ENUM             Process only new items (some commands): [no], yes --log-secrets=ENUM           Show passwords in logs: [no], yes --cache-tokens=ENUM          Save and reuse Oauth tokens: no, [yes]